 - Change the Attribute Type to Integer

-- Tap the back button twice to save the change and return to the Add Placemark screen.
+- Tap the back button twice to save the change and return to the Attribute Schema List.
 Notice that the value of the attribute has been erased due to the type change.

 Comments